Mission

 Where did the concept of the Sustainability Art Project come from?

-After working for a few years in energy policy and sustainability research, my experiences prompted me to deeply reflect on my practice and approach to these issues.
+After working for a few years in energy policy and sustainability research, I began to deeply reflect on my practice and approach to these issues (climate change, resource degradation, environmental conflicts).

 In 2026, the Sustainability Art Project brings together different parts of my work: research, mixed media art, and storytelling🎨 I intend to grow my practice through deep listening, co-creation, and adaptability.